 The Organization receives services donated by the general public in carrying out its purpose.
-No amounts have been reflected in the financial statements for donated services since they do not meet the criteria for recognition under ASC 958-605 Not-for-Profit Entities Revenue Recognition, formerly SFAS No. 116, Accounting for Contributions Received and Contributions Made.
+No amounts have been reflected in the financial statements for donated services since they do not meet the criteria for recognition under ASC 958-605 Not-for-Profit Entities Revenue Recognition.